leo-proger/TabSorter/README.md

 [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/28252-tab-sorter)

-Tired of IntelliJ IDEA opening files wherever it wants?
-You can forget about that.
+Tired of JetBrains IDEs opening files wherever it wants? **You can forget about that**.

-This IntelliJ IDEA plugin allows you to sort open tabs in the editor window.
+This plugin allows you to sort open tabs in the editor window.

 Put your workplace in order with this addon!